 Amanda C. Scafidi

-Amanda Scafidi focuses her practice on litigation matters including product liability and mass tort litigation.
+Amanda Scafidi focuses her practice on complex litigation matters, including commercial litigation, product liability, and mass tort litigation.

 Prior to and throughout law school Amanda worked full-time as a paralegal primarily in the area of toxic tort litigation where she had the opportunity to assist in the representation of defendants in the asbestos litigation on both a local and national level.

 Amanda provides pro bono services to victims of domestic violence as a member of the Women’s Bar Foundation’s Family Law Project (“FLP”), which recruits, trains, and mentors attorneys, and collaborates with legal and social services to provide high quality representation and assistance to victims of domestic violence.
 Amanda first started representing clients in domestic relations matters as a certified student attorney as a member of the Family Advocacy Clinic at Suffolk Law under SJC Rule 3:03.
 She also spent time volunteering at the Court Services Center at the Suffolk Probate and Family Court, where she provided legal advice to pro se litigants on various domestic relations and guardianship matters.